 Hi!
 My name is Emily Pearl Alfano, founder of Red Barn Wellness.
-After almost two decades, I have returned to the Berkshires of western Massachusetts, to create this very special place for health, healing and growth.
+After living in California and abroad, I recently returned to the Berkshires of western Massachusetts, to create this down-to-earth space for health, healing and growth.

-My quest for knowledge led me to the Institute for Integrative Nutrition, the World's Largest Nutrition School, where I graduated in December of 2012.
-In 2013, I began my yoga therapy studies with the Wisdom Method School of Yoga, while concurrently creating Red Barn Wellness.
-I am now have my 700-hr Yoga Therapy Certification, in addition to my 500-hr Chakra Yoga Certification and 200-Hr It's Yoga- Ashtanga Yoga Certification.
+My quest for knowledge led me to IIN (the Institute for Integrative Nutrition), the World's Largest Nutrition School, where I graduated in December of 2012.
+I am completing an IIN advanced course in Gut Health summer of 2018.
+I hold certifications in 700-hr Yoga Therapy, 200-hr Healer's Yoga, 500-hr Chakra Yoga and 200-Hr It's Yoga- Ashtanga Yoga.

 Through my many trainings, retreats, and travel experiences I've learned how food, meditation and yoga can make a huge difference in ones health- mental, physical, emotional, and spiritual.
-I am honored to teach the tools I've learned, and to bring fantastic teachers here to Red Barn, to help us all feel better, age gracefully, and shine brightly!
+I am excited to share what I've learned, and to bring fantastic teachers here to Red Barn, to help us all feel better, age gracefully, and shine brightly!

 Elizabeth has practiced yoga, meditation, recovery spirituality and other disciplines for 25 years, and has been a massage therapist and transition coach for over 10 years.
 She was amazed and inspired by how her own neck and shoulder injuries healed more quickly with regular yoga and bodywork, but she also loves how grounded emotionally and spiritually she feels after a session.